Sn0wfreezeDev/Handoff-BLE-Viewer/README.md

 ![Screenshot](Resources/Screenshot.png)

 One big part *Handoff* is Bluetooth Low Energy.
 With every *Handoff* activity  (`NSUserActivity` for devs) the OS will automatically send out a BLE advertising packet.
-The BLE communication has been researched by Martin et. al. [1] in *Handoff All Your Privacy: A Review of Apple's Bluetooth Low Energy Continuity Protocol*.
+The BLE communication has been researched by Martin et. al. ([Paper]) in *Handoff All Your Privacy: A Review of Apple's Bluetooth Low Energy Continuity Protocol*.
 The paper does only cover the encrypted parts of the messages and does not actually decrypt any packets.
 Luckily most *Handoff* messages are encrypted, but this tool enables you to view the content of a *Handoff* BLE advertising packet.

 I may insert parts of my Thesis here later for further explanations.